Best Lawn Fertiliser Guide

 2. How to fertilise

 In preparation for fertilising, cut your grass 3-4 days before you apply the feed.
-Fertilisers are best applied through a spreader to get even coverage throughout the lawn.
+We recommend using a spreader for granular fertilisers to ensure you get even coverage across your lawn.
 Check the application rate of the fertiliser and set the spreader accordingly.
 If applying by hand, mark out 1 metre squared, fill a container with the volume of fertiliser required and apply evenly.
-Then repeat this action throughout the garden.
+Then, repeat this action throughout the garden.

 3. When to fertilise

-In spring and summer is it advisable to apply fertiliser in cooler, overcast days particularly in the mornings when dew leaves the grass moist.
+In spring and summer, it is advisable to apply fertiliser on cooler, overcast days, particularly in the mornings when dew leaves the grass moist.
 It is also helpful to fertilise when there is rain forecast as this will break down the granules and start the fertilising process in the soil.
-Users should avoid spreading fertiliser on very warms days.
-This is because the heat can cause the fertiliser to burn the grass blades.
+Users should avoid spreading fertiliser on very warm days.
+The heat can cause the fertiliser to burn the grass blades.

-In spring or summer, there are two fertilisers which we would recommend; Quick Release: Spring/Summer Fertiliser or Slow Release: Spring/Summer Fertiliser.
+In spring or summer, there are two fertilisers that we would recommend: Quick Release: Spring/Summer Granular Fertiliser, Fast-Acting Spring/Summer Liquid Fertiliser or Slow Release: Spring/Summer Granular Fertiliser.

-Quick Release: Spring/Summer Fertiliseracts fast and can give your lawn a real boost.
-It lasts for up to 6 weeks and you can do two applications in the summer.
-You’ll notice that the colour of your grass becomes a deeper green and looks much healthier and accelerates grass growth.
-Quick Release: Spring/Summer Fertiliser contains NPK 9.7.7
+• Quick Release: Spring/Summer Fertiliser acts fast and can give your lawn a real boost.
+It lasts for up to 6 weeks, and you can do two applications in the summer.
+You’ll notice that the colour of your grass becomes a deeper green, looks much healthier and accelerates grass growth.
+Quick Release: Spring/Summer Fertiliser contains NPK 9.7.7.